-- The exercise price of the share options is subject to adjustment in the case of rights or bonus issues, or other similar changes in the share capital of Guangdong Investment Limited. - The price of the ordinary shares of Guangdong Investment Limited disclosed as "at the date immediately before date of grant" of the share options is the closing price on the Hong Kong Stock Exchange on the business day prior to which the options were granted.
+- (2) Notes to the reconciliation of share options outstanding during the year - Details of the vesting period of the share options granted under the 2008 Scheme are set out in the "Share Option Scheme adopted by GDI on 24 October 2008" section of this report. - The exercise price of the share options is subject to adjustment in the case of rights or bonus issues or other similar changes in the share capital of GDI. - The price of the ordinary share of GDI disclosed as "at date immediately before date of grant" of the share options is the closing price on the Hong Kong Stock Exchange on the business day prior to which the share options were granted.

-The price of the ordinary shares of Guangdong Investment Limited disclosed as "at the date immediately before the exercise date" of the share options is the weighted average of the Hong Kong Stock Exchange closing prices immediately before the dates on which the share options were exercised by each of the directors of Guangdong Investment Limited or all other participants as an aggregate whole.
+The price of the ordinary share of GDI disclosed as "at date immediately before the exercise date" of the share options is the weighted average of the Hong Kong Stock Exchange closing prices immediately before the dates on which the share options were exercised by each of the directors of GDI or all other participants as an aggregate whole.